mwcoleman/BoVW-classifier/README.md

  cells is pixels per cell for HOG, blocks is cells per block, orientations is # bins for HOG

 Representing images as BoW representation:
-All images in train and test sets have histograms (or vectors) computed based on a soft assignment of the dictionary words, inversely proportional to the distance between image feature vector and each BoW word vector.
+All images in train and test sets have histograms (attribution vectors) computed based on a soft assignment of the dictionary words, inversely proportional to the distance between image feature vector and each BoW word vector.